chendoy/chat-project-ISE182/README.md

 - [V[ updating the LLD & HLD (sundy) - Done

-- handling error/exceptions - wrong key/user name doesn't exist/server not reachable... (sundy+naor)
+- [V] handling error/exceptions - wrong key/user name doesn't exist/server not reachable... (sundy+naor)

 *Please write in whatsapp before you start coding something so we will know*

 # Basic guideline for the code:
 RunChat-->GUI-->GUI_EventHandler-->Chat_EventHandler-->Chatroom-->anything else depends on the user's choice

 RunChat: initiate startup

 GUI: Responsible for the menus

 GUI_EventHandler: Responsible for processing the user choice